-Generally, securities fraud occurs when someone makes a false statement about a company or the value of its stock, and others makes financial decisions based on the false information.
-In cases of insider trading, insiders (i.e. executives, board members, etc.) buy or sell stocks based on information that isn't available to the public.
-Although the crime itself isn't complicated, securities fraud can be particularly difficult to grasp if you lack an understanding of securities regulation.
+Generally, securities fraud occurs when someone makes a false statement about a company or the value of its stock, and others make financial decisions based on the false information.
+In cases of insider trading, insiders (i.e., executives, board members, etc.) buy or sell stocks based on information that isn't available to the public.
+Although the crime isn't complicated, it requires understanding securities regulation.

 Below, you'll find information on common forms of securities fraud and how to protect your assets.

 Securities are negotiable financial instruments that have a financial value.
 People use securities to raise money in both private and public markets.
 Examples of securities include stocks, bank notes, and investment contracts.
 While there are many types of securities, they generally fall into three categories: